Close Btn

 • Column film thickness

-Thinner films result in narrower peak widths and less column bleed.
+Thinner films result in shorter retention time and less column bleed.
 Thick film columns with high retention are used for low-boiling compounds.

 Ionization Methods for GC-MS